Knowing how much you can put into superannuation each year is important if you are looking to maximise your super contributions.

 Every year, there are changes to superannuation rules, contribution caps and various thresholds.

-This post is going to explain how much you are able to put into super as a lump sum in the 2018/2019 financial year.
+This article is going to explain how much you are able to put into super as a lump sum in the 2022/23 financial year.

 It should be noted that it does not matter whether the contributions you make into super are lump sums or regular period contributions throughout the year, because the same contribution limits will apply.

 Most people wait until May or June to make voluntary super contributions into their super account.
 However, a benefit of making contributions to superannuation earlier in the financial year (July/August) compared to later in the financial year (May/June) is that more of your wealth can be held in the tax effective superannuation environment for longer.
 This way all earnings from your contribution amount are taxed at a maximum of 15% throughout the year, as opposed to being taxed at your individual marginal tax rate.

 How Much Can I Put into Super in a Lump Sum 2023?

 You can put a lump sum of at least $110,000 into superannuation, which is the general non-concessional contribution cap.
 However, you can often put in much more using the concessional contribution cap, bring-forward rule and carry-forward rule.

 Non-Concessional contributions are after-tax contributions paid from your personal bank account into super.